Personal boundaries: why they’re important for children

 Circle of friends: how it helps children understand personal boundaries

 A circle of friends is a picture that shows different people in your child’s life.
 Your child is in the middle, and people are in concentric circles around your child.
-Family members are closest to your child, and strangers are furthest away.
+The people your child feels closest to are in the first circle, and strangers are furthest away.

 Here’s an example of a circle of friends picture.
-Download and print a PDF version of this circle of friends example (PDF: 379kb).
+Download and print this circle of friends example (PDF: 379kb).

 What you need for a circle of friends activity